Seraff/taxus/docs/fasta_files.rst

 To save a fasta file, select :menuselection:`File --> Save Fasta` or :menuselection:`File --> Save Fasta as...` if you want to save the file under a different name.

-"Save Fasta" action doesn't rewrite the original file but saves a copy with `.fangorn.` suffix in the name.
+"Save Fasta" action doesn't rewrite the original file but saves a copy with `.fangorn.` in the name.

 Fasta Panel
 -----------

-To open a Fasta panel press "Show Fasta" button in the toolbar (|fasta_panel_button|).
+To view the fasta panel, press "Show Fasta" button in the toolbar (|fasta_panel_button|).

 The panel contains the name of the currently opened file and it's content.